 Albania is primarily a mountainous landscape with abundant lakes and rivers and a biodiverse ecosystem along the Adriatic and Ionian coastlines, which have become extremely vulnerable to coastal erosion and rising seas.
 In tandem with geological erosion, air quality and high temperatures threaten the quality of life for all native species in the region.
 Currently, nineteen percent of native Albanian flora and fauna species are endangered due to habitat loss, human intrusion, and overfishing.
 Extreme weather events such as droughts and floods cause immense strain on the health of Albania’s plant life and the lack of consistent rain has led to a record-breaking number of forest fires, further damaging the fragile ecosystems.
 It is not only the forests that suffer, as the frequency of respiratory diseases, transmission of infectious diseases, and heat related deaths increase in correlation with rising temperatures and pollution.

 Though climate change continues to affect the mountains and coastal regions of Albania, violets such as Viola Odorata, adapted to survive in harsh conditions long ago through metal exclusion, which limits the levels of heavy metal translocation within body of the plant and helps to maintain relatively low levels in their shoot over a wide range of soil levels.
 This adaptation has helped a large number of violet species stay off of the endangered species list, while still growing in unfavorable soil.
 That said, more could always be done to ensure that violets can withstand the effects of logging, grazing, and human gathering, as their current resilience is a fortunate byproduct of their evolution and the long-term effects of climate change are still unknown.

 Viole de Carême

 Zi Hua Di Ding

-Embassy of Albania, Washington, D.C., Available at: World Sensorium original website.
+Embassy of Albania, Washington, D.C.
+This statement can be found on the World Sensorium original website.